Shafiqur Rahman

-Shafiqur Rahman (শফিকুর রহমান; born 31 October 1958) is a Bangladeshi politician who is currently the Ameer (President) of Bangladesh Jamaat-e-Islami.
+Shafiqur Rahman (Note: শফিকুর রহমান) (born 31 October 1958) is a Bangladeshi politician and physician who has been serving as the Leader of the Opposition since February 2026 and as the emir (party leader) of the Bangladesh Jamaat-e-Islami since 2019.

+Born in Kulaura, Rahman joined politics in student life by affiliating with the JaSaD Chhatra League in 1973, followed by the Bangladesh Islami Chhatra Shibir in 1977.
+After graduation, he joined the Sylhet District unit of Jamaat-e-Islami party in 1984.
+Following ATM Azharul Islam's detention in 2011, he became the acting secretary-general of the party.
+In 2019, he was elected as the emir of the party.

 Early life

-Rahman was born on 31 October 1958 in Bhatera Union under Kulaura Upazila of Moulvibazar District.
+Rahman was born on 31 October 1958 in Bhatera, Kulaura Upazila, Sylhet District, East Pakistan, Pakistan (present-day Kulaura Upazila, Moulvibazar District, Bangladesh).
 His father's name is Abru Mia and mother's name is Khatibun.
 He is the third son of his family.
 Rahman passed SSC from Baramachal High School in 1974, then he passed HSC from Murari Chand College in Sylhet in 1976.
 He got MBBS degree from Sylhet MAG Osmani Medical College in 1983.